SteelCompendium/data-rules-md-dse/Chapters/Kits.md

 #### Ranger

-The Ranger kit outfits you with light armor and weapons for every challenge, letting you easily switch between melee and ranged combat.
+The Ranger kit outfits you with medium armor and weapons for every challenge, letting you easily switch between melee and ranged combat.
 This kit provides a good balance of bonuses to defense and offense to create a hero who is a jack-of-all-trades.

 ##### Equipment